stratapp-ai/stratapp-ai.github.io/index.md

   title: thrive
   text: free the talent of all generations to thrive on this new way of thinking and
     working
-seo_title: "#stratapp | strategy execution software for every employee x"
+seo_title: "#stratapp | strategy execution software for every employee"
 seo_description: Seamlessly execute strategy and day to day work in one place.
 Strategy and business planning software for all roles, levels and generations
 redirect_from: